 I have been watching mozilla with a jaundiced eye for some time now, admittedly.
 It wasn't always like that.
 No indeed.
 It used to be that release notes for new versions of firefox went unread, and I happily allowed auto-updating and didn't mind the times firefox went memory-daft or the period of releases when it crashed at random intervals.
 Not being tied into lots of web-based tools or on-line gaming, many of the issues firefox could raise for others didn't bother me.
 The things that did bother me had to do with current systemic problems with the web, not the web browser.
 (That's an essay/rant for another day – in fact several of them, see On the Trouble With the Web 1, 2, and 3.)
 Firefox updates didn't break things, mess with my settings, or add third party crap that I didn't want in the first place.
 It was awesome and decently trustworthy.
 Then things began to go wrong.

 The gutless decision to put DRM into firefox was a deep disappointment, but at the least I could block the plug ins and prevent them from ever running.
 I didn't like having the new code installed at all, and was angered to discover there was a windows version without the code, but no such alternatives for any other platforms.
 Then mozilla announced the pending change to the add-on ecosystem, the very thing that is helping make the web usable at all at this point.
 That is not a change I am interested in participating in.
 Then another update introduced pocket, a tool I do not use and do not want, and worse yet was third party code.
 It took way too much time sorting out how to disable it and purge it from my bookmarks menu.
 A menu rendered nearly useless by firefox coder's insertion of useless and undeleteable "default folders" because apparently they can't believe that we can sort our bookmarks for ourselves.

 Besides my regular work machines, I also run a linux box in order to build more in depth knowledge of that system and how to administer it.
 So far I have not tried to alter the default updater settings, generally not finding them to be problematic.
 After today I will be learning how to adjust those settings, because today among the updates was one to firefox bringing it to version 41.
 This did not perturb me, because I had read the release notes and was satisfied that this update would not be too problematic.
-It listed security updates, HTML5 related improvements, some image rendering stuff, and various "improvements."
+It listed security updates, HTML5 related improvements, some image rendering stuff, and various other "improvements."
 Well guess what.
 Among those "improvements" is hijacking the creation of new tabs to forcefeed you ads via "recommended websites" based on your browsing data.
 The message that explains this says it's all okay, they'll only hang onto your data for a little while.
 Meanwhile, they have blown out my about:config settings – they are still there, but apparently overridden by hardcoding elsewhere.
 It's bad enough how this interferes with my workflow, but to add arrogant insult to injury, a decision has been taken to make it so that folks can't turn this bullshit off.
 Pissing off power users is not a way to gather support via labour or money for your project, mozilla.
 It certainly won't improve your browser share.

 Please note particularly the point about the release notes.
 They did not include any information about this new tab behaviour.